purvalpatel/kubernetes/pods.md

 A rug pull occurs when something that was already trusted is changed after approval.

 #### NOTE:
-Pin the exact version/hash and verify it before use.
+> Pin the exact version/hash and verify it before use. <br>

-Approved once + changes later = Rug pull
+> Approved once + changes later = Rug pull

 ### 9.5 Third-Party LLM API Risk
 Third-party LLM = supply-chain dependency + data-privacy risk.